intel/intel-extension-for-tensorflow/latest/_sources/docs/guide/aamp_tune.md.txt

 ### Environment Variable Difference with Stock TensorFlow

 Advanced AMP has many extra operations.
-For example, ITEX_AUTO_MIXED_PRECISION_DATA_TYPE lets users use different data types (FP16/BF16) to speed up the model.
+For example, ITEX_AUTO_MIXED_PRECISION_DATA_TYPE lets you use different data types (FP16/BF16) to speed up the model.

 The following table shows the corresponding relationship between Advanced AMP and TensorFlow AMP environment variable names.